Would you like to create a Flexible Working Request right now?

 8. Planned Structural Changes: If there are upcoming changes in the business, such as restructuring or changes in location, the request can be refused.

-Flexible Working Request Letter – Free Template
+Free Template for Flexible Working Request Letter

 This template covers the key details needed for a formal flexible working request, allowing for personalisation depending on your specific circumstances.